webcomponents-cg/docs-and-guides/plan/outline.md

     * Responding to attribute changes (`attributeChangedCallback`)
     * Responding to property changes (accessors)
     * Considerations about when to use methods
-    * Reflecting properties to attributes
+    * Reflecting between properties and attributes
     * Using events for data
   * Publishing to npm
   * Composition